j2store/userguide/zoo.md

 2. Use the Joomla Extension manager to install both the  plugins one by one.

 ### Enable System Zoo J2Store Plugin
-3. Go to Extensions->Plugin Manager -> Select the Plugin "System Zoo J2Store"  and enable the System Plugin.
+1. Go to Extensions->Plugin Manager -> Select the Plugin "System Zoo J2Store"  and enable the System Plugin.

+### Enable Item J2store in Zoo
 2. In the backend, go to Components -> Zoo.
 Click on the Setting Icon.

 ![Control Manager](ctrl_manager.png)